inadarei/draft-prefer-transclude/draft.md

 appropriate security measures.

-A server could incur greater costs in attempting to comply with a trasnclusion preference.
+A server could incur greater costs in attempting to comply with a transclusion preference.
 Unconditional compliance from a server could allow the use of preferences for denial of service.
 A server can ignore an expressed preference to avoid expending resources that it does not wish to commit.